 Keeping our pets smiling brightly and their mouths smelling fresh and healthy is a priority for all of us pet owners.
+Unfortunately, oral health can often be overlooked until there is a problem.
 Should your pet be in need of a dental cleaning, the veterinary team at Michigan Road Animal Hospital at 96th Street is here to help!

 So what happens if we recommend a dental cleaning for your pet?
 Dental prophylaxis is a bit more involved in pets than in people.
 Since they won’t voluntarily open wide, general anesthesia is required to allow a complete oral exam, thorough cleaning, probing and charting of the teeth as well as radiographs (or x-rays) of your pet's mouth.
 Without full sedation it is impossible to truly address all problem areas, especially the areas under the gum line.
 Additionally, sedation & anesthesia during a dental cleaning allows us to lessen your pet’s stress & discomfort during the procedure.
 Although anesthesia will always have risks, it’s safer now than ever and continues to improve so that the risks are very low and are far outweighed by the benefits.
 Pre-anesthetic bloodwork is either done the day of your pet's dentistry procedure, or up to a week or two before hand, to give us an added measure of safety prior to administering sedation and anesthesia.